-Most of the maps on our website are subject to copyright protection maintained by Geology.com and/or Map Resources.
-These maps are used on the Geology.com website under a license agreement, and we are unable to give permission for any type of use beyond our website.
+Most of the maps on Geology.com are subject to copyright protection maintained by Geology.com, Map Resources, and other entities.
+They are used on the Geology.com website under non-transferable license agreements which do not allow us to grant permission for any type of use beyond our website.
 This applies to academic, commercial, non-profit, and personal use.
-Our license agreement requires us to deny all requests from others to use these maps.
+These non-transferable license agreements require us to deny all requests from others to use these maps.
 Please do not write for permission.
-We must say "no." It does not matter if you are a nonprofit organization or a third grade student, or even if you want to use them in an internal report seen by three people.
+We must say "no." It does not matter if you are a nonprofit organization, or a third grade student, or even if you want to use them in an internal report seen by three people.
 Our answer must be "no."

 If you are interested in licensing similar maps, please visit the Map Resources website.
 There you can license vector graphics like the ones that we used to create our maps, or you can hire the folks at Map Resources to compose a custom map to suit your needs.
 We recommend them with confidence.
 Geology.com does not produce maps for hire or provide courtesy maps for any type of use beyond our website.

 A small number of maps on Geology.com are owned by others.
 All of these maps are attributed to the owner in the caption below the map or as an annotation on the map.
 If you are interested in a map attributed to another organization or person, please communicate directly with them.
 We are unable to communicate with these owners for you or serve as a clearinghouse for permissions.

 There are many sources of public domain maps on the internet.
 If you are looking for world country maps, there are nice ones in the public domain on the CIA World Factbook.
 If you are looking for general reference maps of the United States, the United States Census Bureau and The National Map both have nice state and national maps that can freely be used by anyone.Return to FAQs